JGarza4903/Windows-Server-2022-Lab/README.md

 - Prioritize realism over perfection
 - Maintain clear evidence of configuration, validation, and troubleshooting
 - Evolve the lab without unnecessary redesign or scope resets

-This project is intended to grow alongside hands-on experience and learning, mirroring how real environments are improved over time rather than built all at once.